 I stared down hard at my left forearm, revulsion burning like bile in the back of my throat.
 How could I delude myself that Avrille would trust me when she found out what I used to be?
 That would be the end.
 Once she knew the truth about my past, I would disgust her.

-I had been in my final year at Hogwarts the spring Avrille’s father was killed.
-It was only by chance, a whim of Fate perhaps, that I had even heard of the event at all.
-I had been told by a friend of mine named Carrington who was a fellow Slytherin and later became a fellow Death Eater.
-It turned out he had an elder cousin in Canada who had been one of the men captured at the scene of the crime and sent to Oswald Island for attempted kidnapping and accessory to murder.
-Unfortunately, the cousin had not been the wizard who cast the fatal curse on Armand Asphodel, Carrington revealed bitterly.
+I had been in my final term at Hogwarts the spring Armand Asphodel was murdered.
+It was only by an off chance, a whim of Fate perhaps, that I had even heard of the event at all.
+I had been told by a friend of mine named Carrington, who was a fellow Slytherin and later became a fellow Death Eater.
+It turned out he had an elder cousin in Canada, who had been one of the men captured at the scene of the crime and sent to Oswald Island for attempted kidnapping and accessory to murder.
+Unfortunately, the cousin had not been the wizard who cast the fatal curse on Asphodel, Carrington had revealed with obvious disappointment.

-I don’t know why that event stuck in my mind for so many years afterward.
-I think it was perhaps because it was then when I realised just how far the Dark Lord’s power had reached if murders were being committed for him across oceans.
+I don’t know why that seemingly random event stuck in my mind for so many years afterwards.
+I think it was perhaps because it was then that I realised just how far the Dark Lord’s power had reached if murders were being committed for him across oceans.
 At the time I had thought it awe-inspiring, even exciting.
-I had yearned to be like those men in Canada, to believe in something so strongly I would be willing to kill for it.
+I had yearned to be like those men in Canada, to believe in something so strongly, I would be willing to kill for it.

 How could I ever tell Avrille that I had once willingly aligned myself with the very monster in whose name her father had been murdered?